hamzeh-pourshabanan/hamzeh-menu-cache/README.md

 -----------------------------

-You can inspect the rendering time by inspecting menu, below the </ul> tag of the wordpress menu, looking for an html comment saying:
+You can inspect the rendering time by inspecting menu, below the closing ul tag of the wordpress menu, looking for an html comment saying:
 Not From menu cache in 0.03401 seconds if not cached, and by refreshing the page: